MicrosoftDocs/dynamics365smb-docs/business-central/design-details-changing-costing-methods.md

 > [!NOTE]
 > This step does not consider quantities that are included in unshipped orders.
 For more information, see [Handle inventory quantities that are allocated to demand](design-details-changing-costing-methods.md#handle-inventory-quantities-that-are-allocated-to-demand).

-Use the Physical Inventory Journal to produce a list of the quantities in inventory.
+Use a physical inventory journal to produce a list of the quantities in inventory.
 Depending on the warehouse location setup, use one of the following:

 * Physical Invt.
 Journals
 * Whse.
 Phys.
 Invt.
-Journals.
+Journals

 Both journals can calculate the inventory quantity of the item, including the location, variant, bin, and storage location.
+For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).

 ### Transfer the inventory to the new item
 Create and post assembly orders to transfer the cost and inventory quantity from the original item to the new item.
 Assembly orders can convert one item to another while preserving the costs.
-This helps ensure that the net totals for the inventory account and COGS are not affected (except when the new costing method is Standard, in which case costs may be distributed to variance accounts).
+This helps ensure that the net totals for the inventory account and COGS are not affected (except when the new costing method is Standard, in which case costs may be distributed to variance accounts). <!--I'd like to link to a description of how to create an assembly order but can't find anything that looks relevant.-->

 When creating assembly orders, use the information from the Physical Invt. journal or Whse.
 Phys.
 Invt. journal.
 The following tables describe what to enter in the header and lines on the order.